-The Bible teaches there were TWO Sabbaths between the time when Jesus entered the tomb and the moment his resurrection took place!
-This is the KEY to understanding the correct sequence of events of what happened to Jesus our Savior!
-This is another reason why the traditional teaching that Jesus died on a Friday afternoon and was resurrected on Sunday morning is FALSE!
+Scripture teaches there were two Sabbaths between the time when Jesus entered the tomb and the moment, three complete days later, his resurrection took place!
+This is the key to understanding the correct sequence of events of what happened to Jesus our Savior!

 The Sabbath after Jesus died